fluttercommunity/state_persistence/README.md

 `sqflite`.
 For those of you that are ambitious you could even store your state on the web or even in Firebase.

+To change the persisted state simply modify the values in the data map.
+These changes will automatically be persisted to disk based on the `saveTimeout` given to the `PersistedAppState` widget.
+By default this value is `500` milliseconds.
+This timeout is used to stop disk thrashing on multiple map changes in quick succession.

 ### Example